 An evening normally starts as the sun starts to drop, the temperature falls and lights start to illuminate caravans.
 This is normally my favourite time for a wander around the site.
 Still too light to pull the blinds but just dark enough to put the lights on.
-This is when you get to peek into ‘vans, a little insight into how everyone else enjoys their caravans.
+Lovely to get an insight into how everyone else enjoys their caravans.

 Caravans with lamps, caravans with candles.
 TV’s flicker the news as dinner is prepared.
 Food smells waft on warmer days.
 Dogs bound around on their final walk of the day.
 Children doing their last circuit of the site on their bikes and scooters.